 What is that saying…what is old is often new again?
 Well consider “Digital Strategy”, which was formerly in place about a decade ago as the way to approach the Internet, a topic that fits that old adage perfectly.
 In 2011, digital strategies are back and better than ever.
 Forward-thinking companies who are now embracing this old method are reaping great rewards.
-Companies who are stuck managing digital tactics such as document scanning, document shredding and document storaging are finding that their landscape is changing quickly and that results are getting more difficult to obtain.
+Companies who are stuck managing digital tactics such as document scanning, document storaging and secure document shredding are finding that their landscape is changing quickly and that results are getting more difficult to obtain.

 So, what exactly is the difference between the two concepts?